Toxic Black Mold

 Mold on Objects in the Bathroom

 Keeping a large numbers of items in the bathroom such as shampoo bottles, beauty products, old soaps can lead to mold growth, particularly if the bottles and items are frequently getting wet.
 Wet surfaces sitting on other wet surfaces such as bottles on the bathroom basin take longer to dry and can trap water.
-You should make sure items in your bathroom don't sit on surfaces which are often wet.
-Store the items somewhere up higher, ideally on a shelf which remains dry during showering.

 Also the less items you have the less likely it is for them to cause mold growth.
 Minimize objects in the bathroom by using up any nearly empty shampoo bottles or other products, throwing away any empty bottles, or storing things not frequently used somewhere else.
 When you clean the bathroom remove all extra objects.
 Clean them separately before returning them to the bathroom to prevent mold growth.